StefanoIncardone/kaylang/README.md

     cargo --version
     ```

-    If error stating that the `cargo` command could not be found occurs, try following the
+    If an error stating that the `cargo` command could not be found occurs, try following the
     [installation guide](https://www.rust-lang.org/tools/install) to install it.

-2. Cloning the repo:
+2. Checking if nasm is installed:

     ```shell
+    nasm --version
+    ```

+    If an error stating that the `nasm` command could not be found occurs, try installing the nasm
+    assembler:

+    ```shell
+    sudo apt install nasm
+    ```

+3. Cloning the repo:

+    ```shell
     git clone https://github.com/StefanoIncardone/kaylang
     cd kaylang
     ```

-3. Get to know the features of the compiler by taking a look at the provided help message:
+4. Get to know the features of the compiler by taking a look at the provided help message:

     ```shell
     cargo run